 As a podiatrist, however, I have had patients who complain to have spent hundreds of dollars on their products, stating salespeople and not doctors have sold them multiple pairs of different inserts.
 They ask me which ones they need.
 However, they could have saved money by first coming to the doctor who could have recommended similar, less expensive over-the-counter options that would have worked for them.
 One patient, who was a diabetic with a rocker bottom foot, even developed a huge ulceration or sore from wearing an insert from this store with a hard metatarsal pad that pressed into the foot.

-Oftentimes we have patients with certain foot problems who initially tried to get help through a specialty shoe or insert store.
-They may have seen a display or scanner at the local supermarket or expensive shoe store and received a pair of “customized orthotics” which may not be helping the problem.
-They may also be confused with the different types of shoes available.
-Do they need something for motion control?
+Oftentimes patients with certain foot problems initially try to get help through a specialty shoe or insert store, perhaps believing that it would be less expensive than getting medical care or products.
+They may have seen a commercial or a display or scanner at the local supermarket or expensive shoe store and received a pair of “customized orthotics” which may not be helping the problem.
+They may be confused with all the different types of shoes and inserts available.

 If there is pain in the feet or if the patient is diabetic, podiatrists can also recommend appropriate shoes.
-They may dispense or prescribe special shoes for patients with deformities or those who need protective accommodative inserts.
+They may dispense or prescribe special shoes for patients with deformities, or the appropriate device for those who need protective accommodative inserts.

-Is the foot condition beyond the insert kiosk or shoe salesperson?
+Is the foot condition beyond the insert kiosk or shoe and insert salesperson?
 It is time to consult the podiatrist.